-Rainy days are common in London any time of year, but you can still enjoy the city and stay dry.
+Rainy days are common in London any time of year, but you can still enjoy London when it’s raining.

 The weather in London is so unpredictable.
 When it rains in the middle of August, Londoners aren’t surprised, they’re used to that.

-Other than eating or shopping, what else can you do in London when it rains?
+Other than eating, what else can you do in London when it rains?

 Most of the major museums are free every day of the week.
-They’re the perfect place to spend a few hours when in rains outside.
+They’re the perfect place to spend a few hours in London when in rains outside.

 Some of London’s most famous museums, like Natural History Museum, Victoria and Albert, the Science Museum, the British Museum, the National Gallery, Tate Gallery and Tate Modern have such huge collections that can keep you occupied and entertained indoors for as long as you need to hide from the rain.

-The large, well known museums can get very busy when it rains, so sometimes it’s better to look for the lesser known museums that may not be as crowded.
+Tip: The large, well known museums in London can get very busy when it rains, so sometimes it’s better to look for the lesser known museums that may not be as crowded.

 London has some impressive libraries that are open to the public and you can spend time in them while you wait for the rain to go away.

-Here are some of the most interesting libraries in London to visit when it rains:
+Some of the most interesting libraries in London to visit when it rains:

 There are many one-day workshops, classes and courses you can do in London.